X-CASH-official/.github/CONTRIBUTING.md

 Once the issue has been [assigned](#issue-assignation-process), the contributor can start working locally on its own branch of the repository.

+First of all, it is recommended to fork the `develop` branch of the repository to your local GitHub account, then create a new branch in your local repository.

+> Pull changes from the upstream branch regularly to avoid merges conflict and to stay up to date.
+You can follow a tutorial [**here**](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork)

 The contributor will need to create a new branch based of the `develop` branch of the current repository.

 The new branch should follow the X-Cash Foundation naming convention: